Data Protection Impact Assessment

 Risk 1: Unauthorized access to genetic data

 Severity: High.
 Genetic data is immutable and uniquely identifying.
 Likelihood: Low.
-Mitigated by dedicated servers (not multi-tenant cloud), TLS 1.3 and AES-256 encryption, role-based access control, network firewall rules, and comprehensive audit logging.
+Mitigated by dedicated servers (not multi-tenant cloud), TLS 1.3 encryption in transit, AES-128 symmetric encryption at application level (Fernet with HMAC-SHA256 integrity verification), full-disk encryption at infrastructure level, role-based access control, network firewall rules, and comprehensive audit logging.
 Residual risk: Low.

 Risk 2: Data breach during transit